-Project Area: The Wrightsville Beach CSRM project is located in the Town of Wrightsville Beach, in southeastern North Carolina.
-The project is located in New Hanover County, just east of Wilmington, NC.
-Running just west of the town is the Atlantic Intracoastal Waterway (AIWW).
+Project Area: The Carolina Beach CSRM project is located in the Town of Carolina Beach, in southeastern North Carolina.
+The project is located in New Hanover County, about 15 miles southeast of Wilmington, NC, on the peninsula which separates the lower Cape Fear River from the Atlantic Ocean.
+Running just west of the town is the Atlantic Intracoastal Waterway (AIWW) which connects to the Cape Fear River via the USACE constructed Snows Cut canal.
 The shoreline in the study area is a continuous strip of beach with a north-northeast to south-southwest alignment.
 The area along the shoreline within the project footprint is fully developed with a mix of public and private infrastructure, various commercial, residential and tourism related establishments.
-The study area also includes the Masonboro Inlet and Banks Channel, the historic borrow source for Wrighstville Beach.
+The study area also includes the Carolina Beach Inlet, the historic borrow source for Carolina Beach since 1967.

-Problem Statement: Wrightsville Beach suffers from erosion, waves and inundation due to coastal storms that causes damage to structures and risks to life and property.
+Problem Statement: Carolina Beach suffers from erosion, waves and inundation due to coastal storms that causes damage to structures and risks to life and property.

-Federal Interest: The feasibility study will determine whether a plan to provide storm damage reduction benefits to the project area for another 50 years is in the federal interest.
+Federal Interest: The feasibility study will determine whether a plan to manage coastal storm risks for the project area for another 50 years is in the federal interest.